 How can you try to live comfortably in retirement and be generous to your family?

 The answer is simple: life insurance.
 The payout from a policy could help your estate to remain intact and ensure that the financial burden of your final expenses won’t fall on your loved ones.

-Frequently, seniors buy life insurance as a way to leave something behind for their loved ones or for charitable organizations that matter greatly to them.
-If that’s the case for you, you may want to consider guaranteed-acceptance life insurance.
-It’s a type of whole life insurance for seniors who meet a certain age requirement.
-Once you own the policy, and as long as you stay current on your premium payments, it accumulates cash value over time, adding value to your estate.
-In the event of your passing, the policy’s available cash value could become an inheritance for a child or grandchild.
+Seniors often buy life insurance to leave something behind for their loved ones or for charitable organizations that matter to them.
+In the event of your passing, your policy’s payout could become an inheritance for a child or grandchild.